- Core Elements of Delivery of Secondary Stroke Prevention Services

-Three Factor Xa inhibitors, rivaroxiban, apixaban and edoxaban (recently approved in Canada), have been investigated in large clinical trials.
-In the Rivaroxaban Once Daily Oral Direct Factor Xa Inhibition Compared with Vitamin K Antagonism for Prevention of Stroke and Embolism Trial in Atrial Fibrillation (ROCKET-AF, Patel et al. 2011), 14,264 patients with elevated risk for stroke were randomized to receive fixed-dose rivaroxiban (20 mg daily or 15 mg daily in patients with reduced creatinine clearance) or adjusted-dose warfarin (target INR pf 2.0 to 3.0).
+Three Factor Xa inhibitors, rivaroxaban, apixaban and edoxaban, have been investigated in large clinical trials.
+The results indicate they reduce the risk of recurrent vascular events, and lead to fewer hemorrhagic complications, compared with warfarin.
+In the Rivaroxaban Once Daily Oral Direct Factor Xa Inhibition Compared with Vitamin K Antagonism for Prevention of Stroke and Embolism Trial in Atrial Fibrillation (ROCKET-AF, Patel et al. 2011), 14,264 patients with elevated risk for stroke were randomized to receive fixed-dose rivaroxaban (20 mg daily or 15 mg daily in patients with reduced creatinine clearance) or adjusted-dose warfarin (target INR of 2.0 to 3.0).
 The median length of treatment was 590 days.
-Stroke or systemic embolism occurred less frequently in patients who received rivaroxiban (1.7% vs. 2.2% per year; HR= 0.79; 95% CI 0.66- 0.96, p<0.001 for non-inferiority).
-There were fewer incidences of intracranial hemorrhage in the rivaroxaban group (HR=0.67, 95% CI 0.47, 0.93; p=0.02), while the risk of major bleeding from a gastrointestinal site was increased (3.2% vs. 2.2%, p<0.001).
-A post hoc analysis from the ROCKET-AF trial demonstrated no significant difference in treatment effectiveness or risk for adverse events between groups of individuals with or without previous stroke or TIA, suggesting that rivaroxaban may be considered as a potential alternative to warfarin in secondary prevention of stroke (Hankey et al. 2012).
+Stroke or systemic embolism occurred less frequently in patients who received rivaroxaban (1.7% vs. 2.2% per year; HR= 0.79; 95% CI 0.66- 0.96, p<0.001 for non-inferiority).
+There were fewer incidences of intracranial hemorrhage in the rivaroxaban group (HR=0.67, 95% CI 0.47, 0.93; p=0.02), although the risk of major bleeding from a gastrointestinal site was increased (3.2% vs. 2.2%, p<0.001).

 Apixaban has also been compared with ASA in patients with AF.
 In the Apixaban Versus Acetylsalicylic Acid to Prevent Strokes in Atrial Fibrillation Patients Who Have Failed or Are Unsuitable for Vitamin K Antagonist Treatment (AVERROES, Connolly et al. 2011) trial, 5,599 patients were randomized to receive apixaban 5 mg twice daily or ASA at a dose of 81 to 324 mg daily.
 The median length of follow-up was 1.1 years.
 The primary efficacy outcome was the occurrence of stroke (ischemic or hemorrhagic) or systemic embolism.
 The trial was terminated early given the clear benefit demonstrated in favour of apixaban.
 There were significantly fewer primary outcome events recorded in the apixaban condition than in the ASA condition (113 vs. 51, HR=0.45, 95% CI 0.32-0.62; p<0.001).
 For stroke events in particular, there were significantly fewer ischemic events in individuals treated with apixaban (HR=0.37, 95% CI 0.25-0.55; p<0.001), although there were no significant between group differences in hemorrhagic stroke (p=0.45).
 There was no difference in the incidence of major bleeding events between groups.